 Whether that is calling out racism and bigotry, supporting anyone experiencing it, or going into politics to fight it from the ground up.
 The options are plentiful and doing nothing impossible.
 And for the love of all that you hold dear: Vote like your life depends on it.
 Because for many people (and all women), it truly does!

 Soft & Quiet is out In Theaters and On Demand from November 4, 2022.
+From May 1, 2023, Soft & Quiet will also be available on Netflix in the US.

 Director: Beth de Araújo